slavapak/chicken/README.md

 whatsoever...)

 3) It is covered with tests.

-After implementing chicken in Clojure I realized that it might be mind blowing for people who have no previous experience with this language.
-So tomorrow I'll supply implemenation in Scala which will be much more traditional to Object-Oriented approach but will do all the same logic for commands parsing and so on.

 To run it you need to have jvm installed.
 Clone the project with git clone,